Skip to Content

 Should You Hang Curtains Above Window?

 Hanging curtains above the window is an excellent trick if a homeowner wants to make it seem that they have higher ceilings.
 Some decorators even recommend installing rods close to the ceiling to achieve this effect.
-So, installing rods and curtains above the ceiling is acceptable, especially if they are not planning to add a valance to their curtain setup.
+So, installing rods and panels above the top is acceptable, especially if they are not planning to add a valance to their curtain setup.

 Should Curtains Sit On Window Sill?

-If a homeowner prefers their curtains to hang just by their window sill, they can do that, especially for windows in the bathrooms, kitchen sinks, or other smaller windows around the house.
-A prime example of curtains sitting on top of the window sill is café windows or windows near radiators, mostly seen in city apartments.
+If a homeowner prefers their curtains to hang just by their window sill, they can do that, especially for bathroom windows, kitchen sinks, or other smaller windows around the house.
+A prime example of curtains sitting on top of the sill is café windows or those near radiators, mostly seen in city apartments.

 See more related content in our article about the types of curtains on this page.